A microscopic organism that lives in cat poop could one day be used as a cancer treatment, researchers say.

 The life of the parasite

-The Toxoplasma parasite is ubiquitous — it infects most species of warm-blooded animals, and can be found almost anywhere on the planet.
+The — it infects most species of warm-blooded animals, and can be found almost anywhere on the planet.
 "The parasite has learned not to kill the host, as well as not to let the host kill itself — for example, by having too much of an inflammatory response," Bzik said.
 "In order to accomplish this feat, it has to be able to manipulate the immune responses."

 When the parasite invades an animal's body, the host's immune response kills any rapidly replicating parasite cells and protects the host from dying.
 (Later, when the acute infection is over, the parasite turns into a latent form that the host then carries in tissues, muscles and brain for life.)